davidgustys/davidgustys/README.md

 <samp>I'm **David Gustys** and you have reached my github profile page.<br/>
 You are quite welcome to visit me at [davidgustys.com](https://davidgustys.com) as well.

-<samp>I’m a Full-Stack web, mobile and systems engineer.
+<samp>I'm a Full-Stack web, mobile, and systems engineer.
 I provide full-cycle software development services from an Idea to Launch to further scaling and support.
 Both consulting and hands-on programming.

 <br />